garronej/evt/README.md

   to the event flow.
 In consequence we are often forced to arbitrate between readability, type safety and performance, achieving both tree being impossible.
 - Combining the right abstractions/operators can be challenging, even for  seemingly straights forward control flows.

-``ts-evt`` introduce the concept of λ operator, a singe function to filter, transform, unsubscribe and encapsulate states.
+``ts-evt`` introduce the concept of fλ operator, a singe function to filter, transform, unsubscribe and encapsulate states.
-λ operators are easy to write, easy to reason about, inline and most importantly enable TypeScript to infer what is happening.
+fλ operators are easy to write, easy to reason about, inline and most importantly enable TypeScript to infer what is happening.
-As with ``RxJS`` operators, λ operators can be composed and chained.
+As with ``RxJS`` operators, fλ operators can be composed and chained.

 <p align="center">
 <b><a href="https://stackblitz.com/edit/ts-evt-vs-rxjs?embed=1&file=index.ts">See in action how ts-evt compare to RxJs</a></b>